Cloudxtreme/DDPS-demo/README.md

     $ vagrant up

+The first time you provision it will take a long time, since you need to fetch the Vagrant box image (running Ubuntu) and confiure all the software inside the VM afterwards.

 ### When Vagrant is done provisioning the VM you can SSH into it with

     $ vagrant ssh

-### When you are done, you can halt/shutdown the VirtualBox image with
+### When you are done, you can halt/shutdown the VirtualBox VM with

     $ vagrant halt

 You can also just halt/shutdown the image from inside the VM.

-### Continue later with the same VM, and any change to the VM
+### Continue later with the same VM

     $ cd [This git repo]
     $ vagrant up

-### If you want to start over with a fresh version of the VM (new provision)
+### If you want to start over with a fresh version of the VM (a new provisioning)

     $ cd [This git repo]
     $ vagrant destroy
     $ vagrant up

 And a fresh new install is ready for you.
 All your changes to the old VM is gone!

+# Debugging for developers
+If you are responsible for mantaining the DDPS-demo VM, the following are nice to know.

+## Got root?
+When using Vagrant you login as the user vagrant.
+If you need root access the vagrant user has `sudo` access.

+    $ vagrant ssh
+    $ sudo bash

+And you will have a root shell (bash).

+## Colors during the Vagrant provisioning
+Watch the output when running `$ vagrant up`.
+Look for anything in the color red (it's an error of some kind).
+Normal color output is from the Vagrant box image (made by Ubuntu).
+Yellow color output is from our provisioning of the VM after it has booted.